EmpireCTF/empirectf/writeups/2020-08-22-Google-CTF/README.md

 flag_piece[11] * 0x2F838E65 + 0x100000000 * ? == gcd(flag_piece[11], 0x100000000) mod 2 ** 32
 ```

 We don't know the flag pieces or the second Bézout coefficient, but we do know something about the GCD.
-No matter what the flag piece is, the greates common divisor must be a power of two, since `0x100000000 == 2 ** 32 == 2 * 2 * ... * 2`.
+No matter what the flag piece is, the greatest common divisor must be a power of two, since `0x100000000 == 2 ** 32 == 2 * 2 * ... * 2`.
 As an additional constraint we know that each flag piece must be composed of ASCII bytes.

 We are also operating in `mod 2 ** 32`, which means that the `+ 0x100000000 * ?` part will never have an effect on the result.
 Therefore, we can simplify: